 Authentic expression makes celebrating diversity and standing for inclusivity essential.

 We stand with Black Lives Matter as a movement, and strive to create an inclusive and supportive environment for students.
 While our institute is currently predominantly white, we have teachers and students of all colors and orientations.

 We aim to curate environments (both educational and professional) that are safe and comfortable for LGBTQIA+ individuals to express themselves authentically.
 People of all gender expressions and sexualities work and study at the Yoga Well Institute.

 We are committed to ensuring this life-changing work is available to all.
-If finances are the only thing preventing you from enrolling, we invite you to complete our scholarship application and we’ll do our best to work with you.
+If finances are the only thing preventing you from enrolling, we invite you to complete our Tuition Waiver Request and we’ll do our best to work with you.
 We are especially committed to supporting BIPOC, LGBTQIA+, Veterans, First Responders and other under-represented communities.

 Cultural Roots Matter

 We work hard to honor the people that are the source of these teachings: the Indian teachers with whom we studied (www.kym.org), the lineage of their teachers extending back thousands of years, and Indian culture as a whole.
 It is only because of our teacher’s love and diligence in passing down Yoga, that we are able to attempt to study it today.